DanielCondeTorres/Quantum-Quirks-Unraveling-Protein-Folding-Through-an-Advanced-Interface./README.md

 ```
 * displacement_of_the_interface_plane: float  # Value for the displacement of the interface plane.
-* axis: int $\in {0,1,2,3}$                   # Axis perpendicular to the interface.
+* axis: int                                   # Axis perpendicular to the interface.
 Axis to be selected for defining the plane of the interface: The possible values are 0, 1, 2 or 3.
 * cls._instance._weight_interface: abs(float) # Initial value must be positive!
 ```